csiebler/azure-functions-python-example-2022/README.md

 # azure-functions-python-example-2022

-This is an update example on how create, run and deploy an Azure Function App with Python.
+This is an updated example on how to create, run and deploy an Azure Function App with Python in 2022.

 ## Prerequisites